ntop/ntopng/doc/src/user_interface/network_interface/monitoring/active_scan.rst

 .. |filter| image:: ../../../img/active_scan_filtered_icon.png
   :height: 25px

-At the bottom of the page, there are three buttons:
+At the bottom of the page, there are four buttons:

 - Delete All (to remove all hosts from the active scan list);
+- Delete Failed (to remove from the active scan list only the hosts whose last scan failed, that is, the hosts that were unreachable or could not be scanned.
+The button is enabled only when at least one failed host is present);
 - Schedule All Scans (to schedule a scan for all hosts in the active scan list);
 - Batch Edit (to update the periodicity scan for all hosts in the active scan list);